Jura-Z/TransformAccessArrayDemo/README.md

 > ❗ Yes, that's right - **we can modify GameObject's Transforms via jobs**.
 And that's insanely fast!

 Hierarchy is critical - it controls how jobs can be scheduled.
+Only one thread can modify one `TransformHierarchy`.
+Read only jobs don't have such limitation, [see Additional note on ReadOnly transform jobs](#additional-note-on-readonly-transform-jobs)

 Also take a look at https://www.youtube.com/watch?v=W45-fsnPhJY&t=798 from amazing Ian Dundore (all his talks are great and must-see!).